Immunological & Biomedical Successes of Treating/Curing Refractory/Untreatable Diseases (NC) (NPF)*

 Topic #1: T cell exhaustion and Immune Checkpoint Inhibitors (ICI) Therapy for previously-untreatable/refractory diseases

-• Describe how ICI therapy has provided lasting remission and even cures for a subset of patients with specific cancers.
+- Discuss why ICI therapy has provided lasting remission and even cures for a subset of cancer patients carrying specific genome types(precision medicine).

-• Describe side effects of ICI therapy and discuss managing principles.
+- Describe adverse effects of ICI therapy and managing principles.

 Topic #2A: Unconventional T cells (γδ T/ MAIT/ NKT) versus conventional T cells (CD4/CD8) in immunity and therapeutics